 Yes.
 We are licensed to treat both primary mental health disorders and co-occurring mental health disorders.
 This means we provide residential treatment for people who have mental health disorders even if they don’t have an addiction.

 What Type of Treatment Model Do You Follow?

 We realize that each client is unique and treatment reflects that.
 Instead of following a one-size-fits-all approach, we draw upon a number of evidence-based models to provide a customized, well-rounded, effective addiction treatment experience.
 We believe in the power of choice in treatment.
 You’ll be actively involved in crafting a treatment plan that reflects your unique needs.
-We offer both 12-step approaches and 12-step alternatives like SMART Recovery® and a vast array of both traditional and alternative therapies so you can find what approaches and activities most support you in recovery.
+We offer both 12-step approaches and 12-step alternatives like SMART Recovery® and an array of both traditional and alternative therapies so you can find what approaches and activities most support you in recovery.